-On this day in 1965, President Lyndon B. Johnson addressed a joint session of Congress to urge the passage of legislation guaranteeing voting rights for all.
+On this day in 1965, President Lyndon B. Johnson addresses a joint session of Congress to urge the passage of legislation guaranteeing voting rights for all.

-Using the phrase “we shall overcome,” borrowed from African-American leaders struggling for equal rights, Johnson declared that “every American citizen must have an equal right to vote.”
-Johnson reminded the nation that the Fifteenth Amendment, which was passed after the Civil War, gave all citizens the right to vote regardless of race or color.
+Using the phrase “we shall overcome,” borrowed from African American leaders struggling for equal rights, Johnson declares that “every American citizen must have an equal right to vote.”
+Johnson reminds the nation that the Fifteenth Amendment, which was passed after the Civil War, gave all citizens the right to vote regardless of race or color.
 But states had defied the Constitution and erected barriers.
 Discrimination had taken the form of literacy, knowledge or character tests administered solely to African-Americans to keep them from registering to vote.

 “Their cause must be our cause too,”Johnson said.
 “Because it is not just Negroes, but really it is all of us, who must overcome the crippling legacy of bigotry and injustice.
 And we shall overcome.”

 The speech was delivered eight days after racial violence erupted in Selma, Alabama.
 Civil rights leader Rev. Martin Luther King and over 500 supporters were attacked while planning a march from Selma to Montgomery to register African Americans to vote.
 The police violence that erupted resulted in the death of a King supporter, a white Unitarian Minister from Boston named James J. Reeb.
 Television news coverage of the event galvanized voting rights supporters in Congress.